 How can I best adapt my teaching for engaging online delivery?

 This guide is designed to help instructors use IU-supported technologies to facilitate active teaching and learning in the online format, either as part of a planned online/hybrid course, to reinforce learning between face-to-face class sessions, or in times of emergency (e.g., campus closure or periods of high absenteeism).
-Through the use of such technologies as email, phones, Oncourse, Microsoft PowerPoint, Adobe Presenter, Adobe Connect, and lynda.com, instructors can create an effective learning environment with minimal to no face-to-face class time.
+Through the use of such technologies as email, phones, Oncourse, Canvas, Microsoft PowerPoint, Echo360 Personal Capture, Adobe Presenter, Adobe Connect, and lynda.com, instructors can create an effective learning environment with minimal to no face-to-face class time.